Tuition Exchange Program

 If you meet the qualifications and have a child applying for admission for the Fall 2020 term who is interested in attending one of the TE colleges, complete the EZ Online Application.

 We encourage you to review and bookmark the Families page of the Tuition Exchange website for questions about how the application process works, submitting an application, learning more about financial aid, and some of the financial aid jargon you are likely to encounter during your college application process.
-Completed TE applications must be submitted online via the Tuition Exchange website by October 31, 2018.
+Completed TE applications must be submitted online via the Tuition Exchange website by October 31st of the application year.
 Applications will be accepted after that date and certified on a space-available basis.

 For additional details about eligibility, please review the FAQs below.